chunky-dev/chunky-denoiser/README.md

 To view the resulting image, it needs to be converted back to an actual image file.
 This can be done by the `pfm2png.py` Python 3 script included in this repository or using an online converter, e.g. [this one][convertio].

+## Building the plugin
+The plugin can be built for Chunky 1.4.5 and Chunky 2.x by specifying the `chunky` parameter when invoking gradle.

+* Chunky 1.4.5: `./gradlew pluginJar -Pchunky=1`
+* Chunky 2.x: `./gradlew pluginJar -Pchunky=2`

 ## License

 Copyright 2019-2020 Maik Marschner (leMaik)